platers/obsidian-linter/docs/rules.md

 Alias: `heading-blank-lines`

 All headings have a blank line both before and after (except where the heading is at the beginning or end of the document).

-Set option bottom = "false" to ignore adding a line after the heading.
+Options:
+- bottom: Insert a blank line after headings, default=`true`

 Example: Headings should be surrounded by blank lines